ClearLotus-git/bnrp-detection-lab/README.md

 When enabled, this generates **synthetic detections** by producing random `192.168.1.x` IP addresses to simulate spoofing responses.
 This allowed me to validate that the script.
 Please check the script template for proper use and edit it accordingly.
+The example shown in the images has a loopback for the test script.
+Please edit accordingly.

 ##  Example Usage
 ```powershell